Timor

 Joseph Nevins Poughkeepsie, NY 845-437-7823 office, joe@etan.org

-Joe, is a professor of geography at Vassar College.
-Under the name Matthew Jardine, is the author of East Timor: Genocide in Paradise (Odonian Press and Common Courage Press, 1999, 2nd edition) and co-author with Constancio Pinto of East Timor's Unfinished Struggle: Inside the Timorese Resistance (South End Press, 1997).
+Joe is an associate professor of geography at Vassar College.
+He is the author of A Not-So-Distant Horror: Mass Violence in East Timor from Cornell University Press (2005).
+Under the pen name Matthew Jardine, he also wrote East Timor: Genocide in Paradise (Odonian Press and Common Courage Press, 1999, 2nd edition) and co-authored (with Constancio Pinto) East Timor's Unfinished Struggle: Inside the Timorese Resistance (South End Press, 1997).
 During 1999, he served as a United Nations-accredited international observer for the referendum in the Indonesian-occupied territory.
-He helped to found La'o Hamutuk, the East Timor Institute for Reconstruction Monitoring and Analysis.
-He has made six trips to East Timor since 1992.
-His most recent book is A Not-So-Distant Horror: Mass Violence in East Timor from Cornell University Press.
+In 2000, he helped to found La'o Hamutuk, the Dili-based East Timor Institute for Reconstruction Monitoring and Analysis.
+Joe has made seven trips to East Timor since 1992.

 Oregon